MRI. What does it do for Auburn back

 patients seeking Auburn back pain relief, but the

-MRI’s timing and results require careful
+MRI’s arranging and results require careful

 consideration as to when they’re taken